adonisjs/v6-docs/content/docs/http/http_context.md

 - You can access the request body, headers, and query params using the [ctx.request](./request.md) property.
 - You can respond to the HTTP request using the [ctx.response](./response.md) property.
 - Access the logged-in user using the [ctx.auth](../auth/introduction.md) property.
-- Or, authorize user actions using the [ctx.bouncer](../digging_deeper/authorization.md) property.
+- Authorize user actions using the [ctx.bouncer](../digging_deeper/authorization.md) property.
+- And so on.

 In a nutshell, the context is a request-specific store holding all the information for the ongoing request.